fleboulch/treasure-map/README.md

 - Treasure quest with multiple users (handle collisions)
 - Add additionnal checks on treasure map configuration (a same box should have only one type)

+## Git history

+I did not autosquash my work deliberately in master branch to show the way I work so there is lots of fixme commits